ashvardanian/StringZilla/README.md

 text_from_file = Str(File('some-file.txt'))
 ```

-The `Str` is designed to replace long Python `str` strings and wrap our C-level API.
-On the other hand, the `File` memory-maps a file from persistent memory without loading its copy into RAM.
+The `File` class memory-maps a file from persistent memory without loading its copy into RAM.
 The contents of that file would remain immutable, and the mapping can be shared by multiple Python processes simultaneously.
 A standard dataset pre-processing use case would be to map a sizeable textual dataset like Common Crawl into memory, spawn child processes, and split the job between them.